ascalabro/Laravel5.3-stable-start/README.md

 * Check order status - [Order Status 1.0.0 documentation](http://promostandards.org/service/view/1/)
 * Product data - [Product Data 1.0.0 documentation](http://promostandards.org/service/view/7/)

+The test/staging website is hosted on AWS and can be found at this domain: [http://standard-promo.toast.ninja/](http://standard-promo.toast.ninja/)

 ### Web Server Requirements

 The production server is Ubuntu 16.04 and will use PHP 7, but PHP 5.6.25 should work as well(Laravel 5.3 requires PHP 5.6 or greater)